 • Sunday One – Under the Apple Tree

-Meet like minded souls and share personal stories and hopes for spiritual practice and community and your own experience of sacred ground.
-We will work together to create sacred space and engage with the sacred circle of the seasons, with a special emphasis on the element of earth, the autumn season of Samhain/All Soul’s and a valuing of our spiritual roots and ancestors.
+Meet like minded souls and share personal stories and hopes for spiritual practice and community and your own experience of sacred ground and the sacred circle of the seasons.

 • Saturday Two – A Cauldron of Bright and Dark Knowledge

-A return home to the pagan celtic traditions, including an exploration of the fourfold elemental and shapeshifting initiation into bright and dark knowledge of the Divine Feminine through the cauldron of the Goddess Ceridwen.
+A return home to the pagan celtic traditions, including an exploration of the fourfold elemental and shapeshifting initiation into bright and dark knowledge of the Divine Feminine.

 • Sunday Two – Deep in the Dark Wood

 How can we can transform our relation to depth, difficulty and darkness – welcoming both ‘bright and dark knowledge’ as equally valuable and part of being whole?
-Practices taught will include embodied presence and ‘welcoming’of the inner & outer family of all beings.
-We will continue our seasonal work, with a special emphasis on the season of Midwinter and Christmas.
+Practices taught will include embodied presence and ‘welcoming’ of the inner & outer family of all beings.

 • Saturday Three – Celebrating the Sacred Marriage